mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 ## Text output open questions

-1. Are we OK with the usage of '_' for denoting a subsript identifier?
+1. Should we somehow provide text support for quantity points?
+What about temperatures?
 2. Are we OK with no text output support of quantity types?
 3. How to name a non-Unicode accessor member function (e.g., `.ascii()`)?
-The same name should consistently be used in `text_encoding` and in the formatting grammar.
+The same name should
-4. Should `unit_symbol()` and `dimension_symbol` return `std::string_view` or `basic_fixed_string`?
+4. Should `unit_symbol()` and `dimension_symbol()` return `std::string_view` or
-5. Do we care about ostreams enough to introduce custom manipulators to format dimensions and units?
+  `basic_fixed_string`?
-6. What about the localization for units?
-Will we get something like ICU in the C++ standard?
+5. What about the localization for units?
+Will we get something like ICU in the C++ standard? consistently be used in `text_encoding` and in the formatting grammar.
+6. Do we care about ostreams enough to introduce custom manipulators to format dimensions and units?
 7. `std::chrono::duration` uses 'Q' and 'q' for a number and a unit.
 In the grammar above, we proposed using 'N' and 'U' for them, respectively.
 We also introduced 'D' for dimensions.
 Are we OK with this?
-8. Should we provide text support for quantity points?
-What about temperatires?
+8. Are we OK with the usage of '_' for denoting a subscript identifier?

 # Design details and rationale